ipfs-inactive/blog/content/post/087-js-ipfs-0.42.md

 # 🙌🏽 Want to contribute?

-Would you like to contribute to the IPFS project and don't know how?
+Would you like to contribute to the IPFS project and don’t know how?
 Well, there are a few places you can get started:

 - Check the issues with the `help wanted` label in the [js-ipfs repo](https://github.com/ipfs/js-ipfs/issues?q=is%3Aopen+is%3Aissue+label%3A%22help+wanted%22)
-- Join an IPFS All Hands, introduce yourself and let us know where you would like to contribute - https://github.com/ipfs/team-mgmt/#weekly-ipfs-all-hands
+- Join an IPFS All Hands, introduce yourself and let us know where you would like to contribute: https://github.com/ipfs/team-mgmt/#weekly-ipfs-all-hands
 - Hack with IPFS and show us what you made!
 The All Hands call is also the perfect venue for demos, join in and show us what you built
 - Join the discussion at https://discuss.ipfs.io/ and help users finding their answers.
 - Join the [🚀 IPFS Core Implementations Weekly Sync 🛰](https://github.com/ipfs/team-mgmt/issues/992) and be part of the action!

 # ⁉️ Do you have questions?

-The best place to ask your questions about IPFS, how it works and what you can do with it is at [discuss.ipfs.io](https://discuss.ipfs.io).
+The best place to ask your questions about IPFS, how it works, and what you can do with it is at [discuss.ipfs.io](https://discuss.ipfs.io).
 We are also available at the `#ipfs` channel on Freenode.

 [UnixFS]: https://docs.ipfs.io/guides/concepts/unixfs/
 [CID]: https://docs.ipfs.io/guides/concepts/cid/